Emperor Xian of Han — Struggle, and Compromise of the Last Emperor of the Han Dynasty

 Helpless Fate and Peaceful Ending

 The first half of Liu Xie's life as Emperor Xian of Han was turbulent and tragic.
 As a symbol of power in warlords' eyes, he never obtained actual authority or respect.

 As an honored emperor, he almost had witnessed and experienced all the dark sides of the world and humanity.

 He was fully aware of how prosperous the Han Empire used to be, what his ancestors had achieved, and what he wanted to obtain.

 He had tried everything he could and struggled bravely.
-But, the truth was that his empire was about to end, and no one can change it.
+But the truth was that his empire was about to end, and no one could change it.

 Therefore, Liu Xie compromised.
-He let go of the throne, and everything that came along with it, the conspiracy, tension, conflict, blood, and so on and so forth.
+He let go of the throne and everything that came along with it: the conspiracy, tension, conflict, blood, and so on.